phermi01/car_insurance_analysis/README.md

 Physical and performance attributes (engine size, horsepower, curb weight, etc.) have weak to moderate correlation with losses.
 Symboling has the strongest link (r = 0.46), while others like MPG, height, and wheelbase show weak negative correlations.
 These factors must be considered together, especially given high inter-feature correlations, to avoid multicollinearity in predictive models.

 # General Recommendations
-Below are my recommendation for insurance companies based on my indept analysis of the car insurance dataset:
+Below are my recommendations for insurance companies based on my indept analysis of the car insurance dataset:

 -   Adopt tiered premium strategies based on risk, not price by grouping vehicles into high-, mid-, and low-risk tiers using normalized loss data, rather than MSRP, and align premiums accordingly—rewarding low-risk brands like Volvo and penalizing high-risk ones like BMW and Peugeot.